nrkno/dotnetskolen/README_EN.md

 printfn "Hello from F#"
 ```

-The template added only one line to `Program.fs` that writes the text string `Hello world from F#` to the output.
-From other programming languages ​​you may be used to seeing a `main` function or similar, but we don't see that here.
-The reason for that is that F# uses an implicit entry point that is at the top of the file.
-Then the code is executed line by line as specified in the file.
-It is also possible to use explicit entry points in F# programs.
-Read more about it here: <https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/functions/entry-point#implicit-entry-point>
+The template added only one line to `Program.fs` that outputs the text string `Hello world from F#`.
+In other programming languages, you may be used to seeing a `main`-function or something similar, but that’s not the case here.
+This is because F# uses an implicit entry point located at the top of the file, executing code line by line as written.
+However, F# also supports explicit entry points if needed.
+Learn more about it here: <https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/functions/entry-point#implicit-entry-point>
 > The name of the project `NRK.Dotnetskolen.Api.fsproj` follows Microsoft's naming convention for programs and libraries in .NET.
 To read more about this, and other naming conventions in .NET, you can see here: <https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/names-of-assemblies-and-dlls>
 >
-> The folder structure above is intended as a suggestion, and the further steps in the course are based on this.
-If you use the course as inspiration or guidance to create your own project, you do not have to follow this folder structure.
-How you structure the folders in your system is up to you, and depends on aspects such as the size of the system, the number of projects, and personal preferences.
+> The folder structure shown above is a suggestion, and the next steps in the course are based on it.
+However, if you're using this course as inspiration or guidance for your own project, you don’t have to follow this structure exactly.
+How you organize your folders is entirely up to you and should be based on factors such as system size, the number of projects, and personal preference.

 #### Running the API project